 For more cycling, consider exploring the southern bank of the St. Lawrence River on the Bas-St-Laurent Bike adventure.

-If you're staying in Quebec, our hotel recommendation is the Auberge Le Vincent.
+When staying in Quebec, we recommend Auberge Le Vincent or the more opulent Auberge Saint Antoine.
 A fascinating way to learn about downtown history is to take a guided Ghost Walk.
 There are also guided walks around the citadelle.

 Mid-August Wednesday and Saturday evenings are great for pyromaniacs, as the sky over the Plains of Abraham park is lit up with musical firework celebrations!

 Québec City, Auberge Saint Antoine, 10:00, day one.
 Please contact us to arrange alternate pickup location.